How To Visit Bryce Canyon in a Day

 Dogs can enter the park if you are road-tripping with your best friend.

-Dogs are allowed on the paved section of the Rim Trail and paved viewpoints.
+Dogs are allowed on the Rim Trail’s paved section.

-The National Park Service is strict about pets in the park:
+The National Park Service is strict about pets in the park.
+Please consider the following when traveling with your furry bestie:

 • Pets must be on a leash